BADeery/sandbox/content/articles/captain-planet/Captain Planet vs. Emissions.md

 ---
 <span style="font-size: 2em; font-weight: 700;">In</span> the early ’90s Captain Planet was waging war against overconsumption, deforestation, toxic dumping.

-So imagine a 2020 reboot, the same diverse team of [[Captain Planet and the Planeteers|Planeteers.]] but with their sights set on fighting the villainous **Smoggorth** and their cannon of caustic carbon - polluting the air, choking our crops, and making beach cricket a forever memory.
+So imagine a 2020 reboot, the same diverse team of [Planeteers.](/articles/the-planeteers/) but with their sights set on fighting the villainous **Smoggorth** and their cannon of caustic carbon - polluting the air, choking our crops, and making beach cricket a forever memory.

 Yes, I realise - we already have too many green-haired eco-warriors with mullets fighting against Scope 3 Greenhouse Gases.